Maple Leaf Sports & Entertainment: Recent projects

-In August 2014, MLSE reached an agreement with the City of Toronto to build a practice facility for the Raptors at Exhibition Place.
-MLSE paid the $30 million construction cost, and leases the property from the city for $205,000 annually, subject to reassessments for inflation, for a 20-year term, with two options to extend it by a further 10 years, following which the city would take ownership of the building.
-Construction was completed in time for the team's hosting of the NBA All-Star Game in February 2016.
-Originally known as the Biosteel Centre, in March 2019, the Raptors reached an agreement with OVO on a naming rights deal to brand the facility as the OVO Athletic Centre.
+In February 2026, MLSE opened Biosteel Centre, a new practice facility for the Raptors at Exhibition place.
+The facility was constructed based on an agreement with the City of Toronto, with MLSE paying the $30 million construction cost and leasing the property from the city for $205,000 annually, subject to reassessments for inflation.
+The term of the lease is 20-years, with two options to extend it by a further 10 years, after which the city would take ownership of the building.
+In March 2019, the Raptors reached an agreement with OVO on a new naming rights deal to brand the facility as the OVO Athletic Centre.

-In February 2015, MLSE confirmed that they were planning on launching a professional boxing series, featuring 3-4 major fights a year co-promoted with Groupe Yvon Michel.
-Originally planned to start with a World Boxing Council (WBC) light heavyweight title fight in April at Ricoh Coliseum, this was delayed due to regulatory restrictions on the amount of gauze that can be used for wrist wraps in Ontario.
+In February 2015, MLSE confirmed that they planned to launch a professional boxing series, featuring 3-4 major fights a year co-promoted with Groupe Yvon Michel.
+Originally scheduled to start with a World Boxing Council (WBC) light heavyweight title fight in April at Ricoh Coliseum, this was delayed due to regulatory restrictions on the amount of gauze that can be used for wrist wraps in Ontario.
 MLSE and Michel joined with Lennox Lewis to promote a WBC light-heavyweight title fight in September 2015 at Ricoh Coliseum.
+On November 12, 2025, MLSE announced a "long-term strategic partnership" with World Wrestling Entertainment, including cross-promotion of WWE talent with players from MLSE-owned franchises.

 In August 2017 MLSE announced that it had reached an agreement with Scotiabank to rename the ACC Scotiabank Arena, effective July 1, 2018, for a reported CAD $800 million over 20 years, which would make it the largest such deal in North American sports history.